 Paris - the city of love, couture, fashion and food.
 With a small train journey time of only two hours from London, over the years this has led to countless weekend trips, spontaneous getaways, birthdays and impromptu celebrations.
-The second half of our love affair with Paris began in 2015, once we took the decision to present our collections bi-annually over Paris Fashion Week and, as a result, our affiliation with Paris grew even stronger.
+The second half of our love affair with Paris began in 2015, once we took the decision to present our collections at Paris Fashion Week and, as a result, our affiliation with Paris grew even stronger.
 As we post this, we are currently in Paris to present our fifth collection for Autumn / Winter 2017.
 Whilst recent trips have involved a little less play and a little more work, our Paris guide contains a fine selection of our favourite Parisian haunts, which we regularly frequent when we’re in town.
 Disclaimer: this is not a tourist guide to Paris and certainly omits some of the most beautiful sightseeing in Paris, which we highly recommend (La Louvre, Sacre Coeur, Fondation Louis Vuitton, Les Jardines Tuileries, Fontainbleu…the list is endless).

 We hope you enjoy it.